Troge-dev/Transfory/docs/api_reference/api_encoder.md

 # Encoder API Reference

 ## Overview
 `Encoder` is a categorical data transformer that converts string or categorical columns into numerical representations using either **label encoding** or **one-hot encoding**.
-It inherits from `BaseTransformer` and supports:
+It inherits from `BaseTransformer` and follows the standard `fit → transform` workflow.

 - `fit`, `transform`, and `fit_transform`
 - Input validation for pandas DataFrames